hytechclub/web-201/EjsTemplates/PeopleListStarterApp.md

 ```

 ## Creating a Person Page
-The people for this website should come from the [people.json](people.json) file.
+The people for this website should come from the <a href="people.json" target="_blank">people.json</a> file.
 Note the data that appears for each person: First Name, Last Name, Avatar (image), Job, and Alive (boolean).
 The Person page should have a representation for all of this information.

 1. Create a new file in the People List project folder named "people0.html"
 1. Fill out the "people0.html" file with the HTML provided below
-    - Note that this person is the first in the [people.json](people.json) array
+    - Note that this person is the first in the <a href="people.json" target="_blank">people.json</a> array
 1. In the "app.js" file, define a new function named `personPage` with two parameters: `request` and `response`
 1. In the body of the `personPage` function, use `response.sendFile` to send "person0.html"
     - Use `path.join` to get the absolute path for "person0.html"